Parent Counseling in Berkeley

 - Increased understanding of how kids and young people think to better strategize your responses.

-- A plan to rebuild your relationship with your child and reduce the frequency and intensity of arguments
+- Parent counseling with a plan to rebuild your relationship with your child and reduce the frequency and intensity of arguments.

 - You want a place to express your frustrations and anger with someone who won’t judge your non-violent efforts to regain control of your home.

 I get it.
 And I want to be that therapist for you.

 As a Family Therapist, Here’s What I Want You to Know About Me:

 Child and adolescent therapy can be a godsend for youth who are experiencing anxiety, depression and other internally focused mental health challenges.

 But one 50 minute session per week is nothing compared to the hundreds of minutes a parent and guardian has with their children every day.

 And you shouldn’t need to get a degree in psychology to do it.

 Being a parent is hard, but there has been a surge in research in the last 20 years that has led to evidenced based practices shown to reduce challenging behaviors in youth by rebuilding trust and relationship.